dvajs/dva/README.md

 ### Is it production ready?

 Sure!
-We have 100+ projects used with dva, both in Alibaba and out.
+We have 100+ projects using dva, both in Alibaba and out.

-### Is it support IE8?
+### Does it support IE8?

 No.